Attie Building

 Building in Los Angeles, California, U.S.

 Attie Building, also known as Playmates of Hollywood Building, is a historic two-story building located at 6436 W. Hollywood Boulevard in Hollywood, California.
 The building is notable for its second-floor Art Deco exterior as well as the 'You Are the Star' mural painted on its western-facing first floor exterior.

 History

 Attie Building was built as a retail location by Henry A. Minton in 1931.
+The building is 9000 sqft in size.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Attie Building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Attie Building listed as a contributing property in the district.